Home > Apparel

 We scored each pant for both its ability to adventure, wear in coach, and hit the streets.
 Some pants, like KETL Mountains Shenanigans, have a bias for stout use.
 The Shenanigans are coated with a solid DWR and are our choice for adventure trips where you can’t sacrifice durability.

 If traveling by plane, we prefer comfortable pants with accessible pockets.
-While 5-pocket styled jeans or chinos wear well on the street, their pockets are harder to access when sitting on the plane.
-Instead, we prefer a jogger or cargo pant that has vertical zippered pockets and drop-in device pockets on the legs.
+While five-pocket styled jeans or chinos wear well on the street, their pockets are harder to access when sitting on the plane.
+While on the plane, we like a comfortable jogger or cargo pant that has vertical zippered pockets and drop-in device pockets on the legs.

-Both Municipal and KÜHL had easy-to-access pockets in the plane.
+KÜHL has easy-to-access pockets while seated in the plane.
 Eddie Bauer’s Guide Pro End-to-Ender has two generous thigh pockets.
 But both are sewn into the pants and tighten up over the thigh when seated.
 This makes it harder to pull the contents out.

 For comfort in coach, you don’t need to look past Bluffworks Envoy.
 They look great and have plenty of pockets to stay organized.
 KÜHL’s Suppressor Jogger dialed in the drop-in pockets and is lightweight and durable, but the material isn’t nearly as soft as Eddie Bauer’s pants.
 It’s always a trade-off.